kingsimba/express-typescript-mocha-vscode/README.rst

 Start the Server
 ----------------

-1. Press F5 to launch the server
+1. Press Ctrl+Shift+B, select 'npm watch'

+   It's configured in '.vscode/tasks.json'.
+   Or you can use 'npm run watch' in console.

 2. Open browser and try the following URLS::

       GET http://localhost:8080